 “ All these inadequacies have been eradicated and the shortcomings addressed so effectively that most are now notable strengths.”

 It’s never easy to isolate individual drivers of school improvement.
-That said there’s no doubt in the minds of anyone at SAcademy that ICT in general, the Shireland Learning Gateway in particular, and the work of the eLearning team are at the heart of what the Report calls “This remarkably rapid turnaround.”
+That said there’s no doubt in the minds of anyone at Shireland Collegiate Academy that ICT in general, the Shireland Learning Gateway in particular, and the work of the eLearning team are at the heart of what the Report calls “This remarkably rapid turnaround.”

 The sheer volume of traffic on the Gateway supports this.
 Year 7 and 8 students, for example, consistently register over 2000 hits every day on their Portal, which is central to the innovative competency based KS3 curriculum.
 All of the staff sites – assessment, exemplification, planning, subjects – are in constant daily use and undoubtedly play a significant part in the continuing upward curve in the effectiveness of teaching and learning.